Abhishake63/abhishake.github.io/_posts/2024-03-19-spring-security-api.md

 author: Abhishake Sen Gupta
 ---

+Welcome to our guide on securing Spring Boot APIs using API key and secret authentication!
+In this comprehensive tutorial, we'll walk you through the process of implementing robust security measures to protect your APIs from unauthorized access.

 ## 1. Overview

 This guide provides a foundation for creating a Spring Boot application with Spring Security for securing APIs using API key and secret authentication.